 Are you looking to explore the British Virgin Islands while vacationing on St John or St Thomas?
 Sunshine Daydream will take you from St. John or St Thomas to the BVIs on a private charter you will never forget!

-Please note that you will need to bring your passports to travel from St. John or St Thomas to the British Virgin Islands.
-In addition, there is a $70/per person cash only customs fee, additional fees apply on Sundays and holidays.
+Please note that you will need to have valid passports to travel from St. John or St Thomas to the British Virgin Islands.
+In addition, there is a $80/per person cash only customs fee, additional fees apply on Sundays and holidays.

 A charter to Jost Van Dyke typically begins in Great Harbour, home of two very popular bars – Foxy’s and Corsairs.
-You can enjoy a little shopping, exploring or a even a cocktail while Captain Rob clears into British Customs for your day abroad.
+You can enjoy a little shopping, exploring or a cocktail once your captain has cleared into British Customs for your day abroad.

 After you check in, you can pop over to B-Line Beach Beach Bar on nearby Little Jost for a drink and a game of corn hole.
 B-Line is a like a quintessential beach bar of yesteryear, and oftentimes our group will be the only ones there.
 After that, we can drop anchor at either Sandy Cay or Sandy Spit for a quick swim in and a walk on a beautiful beach.